Magical Mara & the Serene Serengeti

 Things to do

 It is time to explore some of Kenya's most spectacular natural wilderness as you head to the magical Maasai Mara.
 In the morning your guide will transfer you to Nairobi Wilson airport to connect to the short 45-minute flight hop to the Maasai Mara.
 On touch down a lodge guide and vehicle will meet you.
-Enjoy your first taste of game viewing on the way to your residence for the next three nights: the beautiful Mara Engai Wilderness Lodge.
+Enjoy your first taste of game viewing on the way to your residence for the next three nights: the beautiful Ashnil Mara.
 There's a game viewing drive in the afternoon, before you return to the lodge in the evening.
 Enjoy the sunset with a local tipple in hand before dinner.

 Over the next two days head out in a camp vehicle for game viewing in the mornings and afternoons.
 Stretching over hundreds of miles, the Maasai Mara is home to Kenya's red-robed Maasai people who traditionally share the land with its plentiful wildlife.
 You might be lucky and see some of the most sought after animals in Africa; lion, elephant, buffalo and the famously elusive but breathtakingly gorgeous leopard.
 Allow yourself to be seduced by the warm air and flat vistas, where animals roam free.
 In the evening head back to your lodge and take in the fabulous views of wildlife whilst the sun sets from the comfort of your viewing deck.